Why Does Saving to XCF matter?

 I only have Windows 7, so you might have to tweak some of the steps if you use XP, Vista, 98, or 8.
 I have an article on how to enable save to XCF for Windows 8 users here.)

-How to Enable XCF in Inkscape on Windows
+How to Enable Saving to XCF in Inkscape on Windows

 It’s Windows.
 You’ll have to put in a little extra effort.
 (Windows 8 users view this article instead.)
 Let’s walk through the steps:

 1.)
 Install Gimp.
-If you haven’t installed Gimp yet on your Windows PC, you can download a copy off Gimp’s website.
+If you haven’t installed Gimp yet on your Windows PC, you can download a copy from Gimp’s website.

 2.)
-Find your copy of the Gimp application (It’ll be a .exe file.) on you local hard drive.
+Find your copy of the Gimp application (It’ll be a .exe file.) on your local hard drive.
 It’s usually located within C:/Program Files/GIMP/.

 4.)
 Right-click on the Gimp application and select Properties.